-Typically a little hardier than their white counterparts, burgundy truffles can withstand being cooked.
+Typically a little hardier than their white counterparts, black truffles can withstand being cooked.
 Slice them ultra-thin and slide them under the skin of chicken before roasting for an elevated version of the staple dish.

 Once you've used the larger slices, you can heat the peelings and ends in olive oil to infuse it, this will keep for a few days refrigerated.
 Add to fries or popcorn.
 For homemade truffle butter, add small flecks to softened butter, shape and place back in the fridge.

 Add some shaved slices over the top of soft-scrambled eggs and serve with toast when you feel like a fancier breakfast.